PAIDiPaidThis.com

 How to pay less

-- Book one car for the key journey rather than a fleet for the whole party
+• Book one car for the key journey (bride to ceremony, or the couple to the reception) rather than hiring a fleet for the whole wedding party

 Common questions